cisagov/ICSNPP/zeek_bsap_serial_parser/README.md

 ## Overview

-This is an BSAP Serial to Ethernet parser developed for the Zeek NSM platform.
+This is an BSAP (Bristol Standard Asynchronous Protocol) Serial to Ethernet parser developed for the Zeek NSM platform.

 This parser requires a serial to Ethernet converter converting serial BSAP to Ethernet using either port 1234 or 1235 over UDP.